 The Ghostery browser has some unique features that combine to make it a great option for anonymous browsing on Android.

-Its most important feature is its ability to show exactly which trackers are present on any given website.
+Ghostery‘s most important feature is its ability to show exactly which trackers are present on any given website.
 The browser also lets you individually choose what is allowed to track your browsing habits and what is not.
 For the best privacy, you can ensure that absolutely nothing is tracking your activity.
 Ghostery uses one of the largest trackers databases which includes over 2000 trackers and 4500 scripts.

 With a look and feel that closely resemble Chrome on Android, users will feel right at home and won’t have any trouble using it.
 Extra privacy options in Ghostery allow the user to clear cache and history quickly and easily.